Spider-Man (Neversoft) decompilation project Progress Checkpoint - May 2024

 Let's say we're decompiling a function, we can either do matching decompilation or equivalent decompilation.
 The matching process has been described, but how does one evaluate if two pieces of assembly are equivalent.
 Two factors: sign correctness and memory accesses.

-Let's assume we're decompiling the following function void foo(MyStruct *arg) and there's the following piece of code
+Let's assume we're decompiling the following function void foo(MyStruct *arg)

 ...